Graffiti in the United States: St. Louis

-A regularly scheduled event called Paint Louis is held annually St. Louis.
+A regularly scheduled event called Paint Louis is held annually in St. Louis.
 Paint Louis brings together graffitists from around the world to paint for two days as a celebration of the craft to paint on the longest continuous wall to make the "longest mural in the world".

 Regulations

 The application of graffiti is illegal in many cities.
 Graffiti-making supplies may be regulated by local ordinances.

 Oregon

 The intentional application of graffiti is inclusive under the state statute ORS 164.354 - Criminal Mischief II without regard to amount of damage.
 It is punishable by up to one year of incarceration.
 Additionally, applying graffiti in which the damage exceeds $1,000 or on certain categories of property such as those owned by railroad is chargeable as a felony.

 Additional restrictions may apply through locality specific ordinances that may apply to the acts of applying graffiti, commanding others to apply graffiti, causing graffiti to be applied, as well allowing graffiti to remain on surfaces within their respective jurisdictions.